gap-packages/fga/README.md

 -------------

 The installation follows standard GAP rules.
-So the normal way to install is to unpack the archive in the `pkg' directory, which will create an `fga' subdirectory.
+So the normal way to install is to unpack the archive in the `pkg` directory, which will create an `fga` subdirectory.

 Enjoy!